valerybodak/graphty/README.md

 maxValue | Int | Max value to display on scale.
-In case is not specified the max value from values list will be applied enableGuidelines | Boolean | Enable / Disable vertical guidelines lineWidth | Float | The width of graph's line guidelineWidth | Float | The width of guideline valueScaleWidthPx | Float | The width of the left side panel of values valueTextSize | Float | The text size of values on the left side panel
+In case is not specified the max value from values list will be applied enableGuidelines | Boolean | Enable / Disable vertical guidelines lineWidth | Float | The width of graph's line lineColor | Int | The color (@ColorRes) of graph's line guidelineWidth | Float | The width of guideline guidelineColor | Int | The color (@ColorRes) of guideline nodesMode | NodesMode | 1.
+NodesMode.NONE - to disable nodes.
+2. NodesMode.ALL - to display the node for each value, 3.
+NodesMode.MAX - to display the node only for the max value nodeRadiusPx | Float | The node's radius valueScaleWidthPx | Float | The width of the left side panel of values valueTextSize | Float | The text size of values on the left side panel